quantum-engineering-polito/CourseNotes/content/QCM Physics/10_Aharonov-Bohm effect/Aharonov-Bohm effect.md

 $$
 \phi_{1}-\phi_{2} = \phi_{1}^{0}-\phi_{2}^{0} + \frac{e}{\hbar}\oint_{r_{0}}^{r_{0}} A \cdot d\bar{l}
 $$

 The phase difference between the wave functions of electrons taking two different paths around the magnetic flux is a function of the enclosed magnetic flux, even if there is no magnetic field present in the region where the electrons are traveling (because we are outside the solenoid).
 The interference pattern resulting from the two electron paths can be constructive, destructive, or somewhere in between, depending on the phase difference.
 The constructive interference amplifies the signal, and the destructive interference diminishes it.

 ![[conductance_AE.png|550]]

-The image shows an oscillatory pattern in the measurement of the conductance (G) as a function of the magnetic field strength.
+The image shows an oscillatory pattern in the measurement of the conductance ($G$) as a function of the magnetic field strength.
 The oscillations in conductance are a direct result of the phase differences caused by the Aharonov-Bohm effect.